Fish Tank pH Levels (An easy guide for fishkeepers)

 Water pH (power of hydrogen) is measured on a scale of 0 (acid) – 14 (alkaline), with 7 being neutral.
 Optimum pH levels are between 6.5 and 8 for most freshwater fish.
 When fish tank pH levels become too high or low, fish can become stressed and even die.

 If you find pH levels confusing, you are not alone.
-It is essential to understand some of the terms used when discussing a fish tank’s pH level, but it can also become overwhelming.
+Understanding some of the terms used when discussing a fish tank’s pH level is essential, but it can also become overwhelming.

 This article will explain aquarium pH levels in small, easy-to-digest chunks and in an easy-to-understand way, so read on to become an instant expert.